CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 Method is used internally in advanced scheduling to determine averageMatchUp times for matchUps within an event.

-Requires an array of matchUpFormats either be defined in scoring policy that is attached to the tournamentRecord or event, or passed in as parameter.
+Requires an array of `matchUpFormats` either be defined in scoring policy that is attached to the tournamentRecord or an event, or passed in as parameter. `matchUpFormats` can be passed either as an array of strings, or an array of `[{ matchUpFormat, description }]`.

 ```js
 const { eventMatchUpFormatTiming } = getEventMatchUpFormatTiming({